Language selection

 Canada’s international climate finance is delivered through a mix of funding mechanisms that respond to the unique needs of different development contexts.
 The $5.3 billion climate finance commitment consists of 40% grants and contributions, and 60% Unconditionally Repayable Contributions (URCs), an innovative finance instrument akin to Concessional Loans.

-URCs are contributions that must be repaid according to the specific repayment terms negotiated with the partner, and are used to incentivize much-needed private sector investments in low-carbon activities, primarily in middle-income and lower-middle-income countries.
-URCs have proven to be an effective means of aligning programming with the Organisation for Economic Co-operation and Development’s OECD DAC Blended Finance Principles and Canada’s Feminist International Assistance Policy, while having a measurable impact on poverty reduction and the advancement of climate action.
+URCs are contributions that must be repaid according to the specific repayment terms negotiated with the partner.
+They are used to incentivize much-needed private sector investments in low-carbon activities, primarily in middle-income and lower-middle-income countries.
+URCs have proven to be an effective means of aligning programming with the OECD DAC Blended Finance Principles and Canada’s Feminist International Assistance Policy.
+They have a measurable impact on reducing poverty reduction and advancing climate action.

 Please consult A Canadian Approach to Innovative Financing for Sustainable Development for more information.